Therapy for the overthinkers, comparison queens & self-doubt spiralers

 I’ll meet you where you’re at, but I’m also going to gently call you forward.
 This is a space where you’re understood and challenged (in the best way) so you can actually start trusting yourself, grow, and feel more solid in who you are.

-• Because you can do this from your bed, your couch, your car, wrapped in a blanket, with a tea… like let’s make this easy and accessible for YOU!
+• Yes I do!
+Because you can do this from your bed, your couch, your car, wrapped in a blanket, with a tea.
+Like let’s make this easy and accessible for YOU.

 But also, virtual therapy means you’re not limited to who’s nearby.
 You get access to someone who actually specializes in what you’re dealing with.
-And honestly, a lot of people feel more comfortable opening up when they’re in their own space.
+A lot of people feel more comfortable opening up when they’re in their own space too!

-• First session is really about getting to know you.
-It’s what’s been going on, what’s feeling hard, what you want to be different.
+• The first session is really about getting to know you.
+We’ll talk about what’s been going on, what’s feeling hard, and what you want to shift.

 • A 50-minute session is $145.

-• Most sessions are 50 minutes, but I also offer 25-minute or 75-minute sessions if that makes more sense for what you need.
+• Most sessions are 50 minutes, but I also on occasion offer 25-minute or 75-minute sessions if that makes more sense for what you need.

 • A credit card is required on file for all appointment types.